fdeblasio/pokeemerald-expansion/README.md

     - Mt.
 Pyre on Route 122
     - Sky Pillar on Route 131
     - Southern Island
+- All characters are now eligible for a Walda wallpaper
 - Can now use Soot Sack to see how much ash you have
 - Much easier to make good Pokéblocks
 - Pokémon in the Safari Zone can't flee